merenlab/merenlab.org/_posts/miscellaneous/2017-05-21-thousand-genomes-from-tara.md

 We downloaded 93 TARA Oceans metagenomes, which after quality control provided a total of __30.9 billion reads of 100 nucleotides__.
 They cover the surface of the Mediterranean Sea, Red Sea, Atlantic Ocean, Indian Ocean, Pacific Ocean and Southern Ocean.
 Note that we released a [document](http://merenlab.org/data/2017_Delmont_et_al_HBDs/) describing our entire bioinformatics workflow, starting from the download of these metagenomes.

-How can one take best advantage of nearly 31 billion reads from the surface ocean?
+How can one best take advantage of nearly 31 billion reads from the surface ocean?
 A single metagenomic co-assembly using the entire dataset is a very memory consuming option, even on a large server.
 In addition, it would lead to a highly complex puzzle to solve, with the mixing of closely related genomes that might not overlap in their niche partitioning.
 Thus, we decided to __perform 12 independent co-assemblies__ based on the geographic coordinates of metagenomes.
 The rationale of doing this was that metagenomes originating from the same geographic region (e.g., the Mediterranean Sea) were more likely to overlap in the sequence space, increasing the mean coverage (and hence the extent of reconstruction) of microbial genomes during the co-assembly.

 Here are the 12 geographic regions we used:

 [![image]({{images}}/Figure_01.png)]({{images}}/Figure_01.png){:.center-img .width-60}

 __We generated 2.6 million scaffolds >2.5 kbp__ from the 12 geographically bound co-assemblies.
+Note that the assemblies were performed on a large server Christopher Quince granted us access to.
+One easy way to deal with these scaffolds would be to run an automatic binning algorithm in order to generate bins.
+Automatic binning is trendy and has been used to support the analysis of many metagenomic surveys in the past few years.
+However, while these algorithms are often described as highly accurate, we found that they all make evident mistakes, even when running on very simple metagenomic datasets.
+You can visit this [anvi'o tutorial](http://merenlab.org/tutorials/infant-gut/) to learn more about this problem.
+As a result, we had no choice but to take the hard road of manually binning these 12 large metagenomic assembly outputs...

-In the following months, our failures and few successes at processing these scaffolds have pushed the boundaries of anvi'o and shaped our binning workflow in many ways.
-In particular, __we have dramatically improved the [efficiency of profiling](http://merenlab.org/2017/03/07/the-new-anvio-profiler/)__ to cope with large assembly outputs, and minimized steps during manual binning for an optimal user experience.
+In the following months, our failures and few successes at processing these scaffolds have pushed the boundaries of anvi'o and shaped our manual binning workflow in many ways.
+In particular, __we have dramatically improved the [efficiency of scaffolds profiling](http://merenlab.org/2017/03/07/the-new-anvio-profiler/)__ to cope with large assembly outputs and minimized steps during manual binning for an optimal user experience.
 In addition, we also developed a strategy to __combine binning results from multiple co-assemblies while removing genomic redundancies__ (thanks, Alon!).
 Finally, Meren found enough time and energy to create a long awaited program (lacking inspiration, he called it `anvi-split`) to generate self-contained anvi'o files focused on individual bins for targeted analyses, visualizations and sharing of genomic data.

 Eventually, I manually characterized 30,244 bins with minimal redundancy in single-copy genes.
 This describes pretty well how I felt when starting the manual binning for the first geographic region (it was the Mediterranean Sea), and after completion of the binning and curation effort nearly one year later: